Allergy or Intolerance?

 - Food allergy involves the body’s immune system and is a reaction to a specific food or foods

-- Symptoms can be mild or severe and can involve the skin, gut, breathing or the whole body circulation
+- Symptoms can be mild or severe and can involve the skin, gut, breathing or the whole body’s circulation system

 - Some GPs have the skills to diagnose and manage foods allergies.
-For the more difficult cases or where multiple or severe food allergy exist, referral to an NHS allergy specialist service in a hospital is recommended by NICE 2011 (the National Institute of Clinical Excellence)
+Difficult cases or where multiple or severe food allergy exists, should be referred to an NHS allergy specialist service in a hospital as recommended by NICE 2011 (National Institute of Clinical Excellence)

-- Patients with food allergy should be referred to a dietitian to help with the practical management of their food allergy.
+- Patients with food allergy should be referred to a registered dietitian to help with the practical management of their food allergy, as many lack adequate nutrition when omitting whole food groups

-- IgE food allergies are easy to diagnose and if the culprit foods are totally excluded it is possible to remain completely free from any symptoms.
+- IgE mediated food allergies are easier to diagnose and if the culprit foods are totally excluded it is possible to remain completely free from any symptoms, although totally avoiding allergens can be very difficult

-- Reactions are often to trace amounts so complete exclusion is essential
+- Reactions can often occur to trace amounts of foods so complete exclusion is essential

-- Some people can tolerate a well-cooked version of the food but will react to the food in its part-cooked or raw state. e.g. egg in a cake is often tolerated but the same person will react to boiled and scrambled eggs and mayonnaise.
+- Some people can tolerate a well-cooked version of the food but will react to the food in its part-cooked or raw state.
+E.g. egg in a cake is often tolerated but the same person will react to boiled and scrambled eggs, and mayonnaise.
+Experimentation must be under the guidance of an allergist or specialist allergy Dietitian.

-Food intolerance is not so clear cut and is a more controversial area.
+Food intolerance is not so clear cut and the cause can take some time to diagnose.
 Although not life threatening, it can and often does, make the sufferer feel extremely unwell and can have a major impact on working and social life.
 Ongoing symptoms can also affect the person psychologically as they feel they will never get better.

-Food intolerance reactions do not involve IgE and the mechanisms are unclear however it is known that reactions are more likely to be delayed with the reaction occurring several hours and sometimes up to several days after eating the offending food.
-The symptoms caused by these reactions are numerous but have been associated with gut symptoms such as bloating, diarrhoea, constipation, and IBS, and skin problems such as eczema.
+Food intolerance reactions do not involve IgE antibodies or the immune system.
+The mechanisms for most types of food intolerance are unclear.
+Reactions are usually delayed, occurring several hours and sometimes up to several days after eating the offending food.
+The symptoms caused by these reactions are usually gut symptoms, such as bloating, diarrhoea, constipation and IBS, skin problems such as eczema and joint pain.

-Symptoms can affect different people in different ways but usually last for many hours or days depending on the symptoms, and because it is possible to be intolerant to several different foods at the same time it becomes very difficult to determine whether food intolerance is the cause of chronic illness, and which foods may be responsible.
+Symptoms can affect different people in different ways but may last for hours or days depending on the symptoms, and because it is possible to be intolerant to several different foods at the same time it becomes very difficult to determine whether food intolerance is the cause of chronic illness and which foods may be responsible.
 Many people with food intolerance have several symptoms.
 Sometimes the symptoms are vague and not always easily diagnosed.
-People may complain of non-specific problems such as brain fog, lethargy, headaches, or feeling bloated.
-These are often additional to bigger problems relating to bowels and skin.
+People may complain of non-specific problems such as brain fog, lethargy, headaches or feeling bloated.
+These are often additional to more significant problems relating to bowels and skin.

 Key points on food intolerance

-- Usually reactions are delayed and symptoms may take several hours, even several days to appear
+- Usually reactions are delayed and symptoms may take several hours, or even several days to appear

-- Multiple symptoms can occur be many and vary from migraine to bloating, diarrhoea, lethargy and a general feeling of poor health
+- Multiple symptoms can occur and be many and varied, from migraine to bloating, diarrhoea, lethargy, joint pain and a general feeling of poor health

-- Chemicals in foods such as caffeine, salicylates, Monosodium Glutamate, and naturally occurring chemicals like histamines can also cause food intolerance reactions
+- Chemicals in foods such as caffeine, salicylates, monosodium glutamate and naturally occurring chemicals like histamine, can also cause food intolerance reactions

 - Reactions can occur after ingesting small amounts of a culprit food but are usually triggered by larger amounts – some people report they can tolerate a food if eaten once a week or in small daily portions but any more than this causes symptoms.